jeirf12/MarcadorMapaFrontend/README.md

-# Marcador dentro de un mapa
+# Marker Inside a Map

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.
+[See project](http://mapasrequerimiento.s3-website-us-east-1.amazonaws.com)

 ## Pre-requisites
 First have to keys for google maps and url backend deployment and following: